ccfontes/eg/README.md

   {:a 1} coll?) ; when no operator is used, 'is' operator semantics are assumed
 ```

-`ex` makes it possible to test the result of calling an arbitrary form **ex**pression.
+`ex` makes it possible to test the result from evaluating an arbitrary s-**ex**pression.
 Typical scenarios include testing the result of calling a macro (`eg`, and `ge` only support function testing), or decomposing the assertion of different properties or values from calling a form:
 ```clj
 ; let must be used outside of 'ex' when surrounding examples (let [test-eg-ret (ex (inc 0) => 1)